Announcing Ecological Marine Units (EMU) 2018

 Redefining the notions of the ocean to teach, conduct research, and collaborate for marine science advancement.

-EMUs greatly benefit design of marine protected areas (MPAs), their use is also valuable for scientific research and classroom instruction
+EMU greatly benefit the design of marine protected areas (MPAs).
+Their use is also valuable for scientific research and classroom instruction.

-The health of the ocean is fundamental to Earth’s survival, yet 95% of it remains a mystery.
+The ocean's health is fundamental to earth's survival, yet 95 percent of the ocean remains a mystery.
 With so little of the ocean explored in detail, authoritative data and the insights it yields are lacking, limiting the extent to which vital marine ecosystems can be managed properly.
-In a world of accelerating climate change and population demands, a better understanding of the ocean is necessary to reduce the risk of critically damaging or exhausting marine resources.
+In a world of accelerating climate change and population pressures, a better understanding of the ocean is necessary to reduce the risk of critically damaging or exhausting marine resources.

-The Group on Earth Observations (GEO), a consortium of over 100 nations with an intergovernmental protocol related to Earth observation, commissioned a global map of EMUs to support the wise use of ocean resources to gain environmental resilience.
+The Group on Earth Observations (GEO), a consortium of over 100 nations and over 100 other organizations, commissioned a global map of EMU to promote sustainable use of ocean resources and environmental resilience.
 Rigorous statistical clustering produced 37 distinct 3D volumetric regions of ocean properties most likely to drive ecosystem responses.
-With this in hand, conservation-minded organizations, academic institutions, or citizen scientists can gauge positive or negative trends and use data to make informed decisions that preserve marine environments.
+With this, conservation-minded organizations, academic institutions, or citizen scientists can gauge positive or negative trends and use data to make better-informed decisions that preserve marine environments.

-EMUs come from an unprecedented 3D point mesh framework of 52 million global measurements of 6 key ocean variables over a 50-year period at a horizontal resolution of 1/4˚ by 1/4˚ (~27 km x 27 km at the equator), over 102 depth zones.
-Multivariate statistical methods clustered the data into EMUs which were then verified by leading oceanographers.
-The result is a standardized, rigorous, and ecologically meaningful set of units which may be used as a basemap beneath an organization’s own GIS data for climate change impact studies, conservation priority-setting, economic and social valuation, and marine spatial planning.
+EMU comes from a 3D point mesh framework of 52 million global measurements of six key ocean variables collected over 50 years at a horizontal resolution of 1/4˚ by 1/4˚ (~27 km x 27 km at the equator), over 102 depth zones.
+Multivariate statistical methods clustered the data into EMU, which were then verified by leading oceanographers.
+The result is a standardized, rigorous, and ecologically meaningful set of units that may be used as a basemap beneath an organization's GIS data to support climate change impact studies, conservation priority setting, economic and social valuation, and marine spatial planning.